 Resembling an old-fashioned smoking room, the plush, quiet surroundings are the perfect spot to spend an hour or two in the company of knowledgeable waiters, and several glasses of port from their huge range.

 Prices start at just a couple of euros, although you’ll pay quite a bit more if you start exploring some of the vintage varieties.
-While you can also buy a limited range of snack food, the focus is fully on the port, so book a nearby dinner spot to head to afterwards.
+While you can also buy a limited range of snack food, the focus is fully on the port, so book a nearby dinner spot to head to afterward.
 Expect professional rather than warm service here.

 Grapes & Bites